pohara60/web-sudoku-solver/README.md

 ## To Do

 1. Improve manual solution.
-2. Implement a backtracking solver that solves the puzzle using brute force, to check for a valid puzzle.
 3. Explain the solution steps as the solution progresses.
 4. Let the user paste in puzzle text, so they can re-enter previously saved puzzles.
 5. Generate new puzzles, rather than just have hard-coded puzzles.